rebeccaferrell/CSSS508/Lectures/slides_week_6.md

 ===
 type: incremental

 You've seen `ifelse` before for logical checks on a whole vector.
-For checking whether a single condition holds and doing more complex actions, you can use `if()` and `else`:
+For checking whether a single logical statement holds and then conditionally executing a set of actions, use `if()` and `else`:

 ```r